andymeneely/project-timber-wolf/rules/RULES.md

 Guard Dogs are Guards.
 Additionally, when a Guard Dog becomes adjacent to a Character:

-  1. Move the Guard Dog onto that character and
+  1. Move the Guard Dog onto that character, and
   2. Place a Blank token over the Shield to mark that space as already Revealed (if necessary)

+**Indoor creatures**.
+Guard Dogs do not move onto entrances/exits.

+**Team optimizes ambiguity**.
+If ambiguity ever arises in the behavior of a Guard Dog, the team chooses.
+For example:

-If a Guard Dog is added to a tile that does not already have a character and is adjacent to multiple characters, your team chooses which character the Dog jumps onto.
+  * If a Guard Dog is added to a tile that does not already have a character and is adjacent to multiple characters, your team chooses which character the Dog jumps onto.
+  * In the *Rescue Dogs* event, the team chooses who the dogs rescue in an order of your choosing.
+  * In *Release the Hounds*, if the number of dogs in the bag are not equal, the team chooses how to distribute them.

 ## Watchtower